datalad-handbook/book/docs/basics/101-102-populate.rst

 .. gitusernote:: There is no staging area in DataLad

-   Just as in Git, new files are not tracked from their creation on, but only when explicitly added to Git (in Git terms with an initial :command:`git add`).
+   Just as in Git, new files are not tracked from their creation on, but only when explicitly added to Git (in Git terms, with an initial :command:`git add`).
 But different from the common Git workflow, DataLad skips the staging area.
 A :command:`datalad save` combines a :command:`git add` and a :command:`git commit`, and therefore, the commit message is specified with :command:`datalad save`.